rIftimie/fullstackopen-p1/courseinfo/README.md

 ## Total

 Gets the total number of exercises directly from the App Component passed as a parameter calculated from the Array.filter function.

+# Exercise 1.2

+Now, we have created a Part Component which is used in the Content Component.

+## Content

+We pass on the data with the indexes of the parts array of Objects.